St. John's, Newfoundland and Labrador: Early history (1500–1799)

 The earliest record of the location appears as São João on a Portuguese map by Pedro Reinel in 1519.
 When the English mariner John Rut visited St. John's in 1527, he found Norman, Breton and Portuguese ships in the harbour.
-On 3 August 1527, Rut wrote a letter to King Henry on the findings of his voyage to North America; this was the first known letter sent from North America.
+On 3 August 1527, Rut wrote a letter to King Henry VIII on the findings of his voyage to North America; this was the first known letter sent from North America.
 St. Jehan is shown on Nicolas Desliens's world map of 1541, and San Joham is found in João Freire's Atlas of 1546.

 On 5 August 1583, an English Sea Dog, Sir Humphrey Gilbert, claimed the area as England's first overseas colony under Royal Charter of Queen Elizabeth I. There was no permanent population, however, and Gilbert was lost at sea during his return voyage, thereby ending any immediate plans for settlement.

+Bernard Drake's Newfoundland Expedition in 1585 landed at Saint John's, re-establishing England's claim on the area.
+St. John's became a base for his operations, where his ships gathered supplies and fresh water.
+This expedition virtually wiped out the Spanish and Portuguese fishing industries in the area, and so set the stage for subsequent English and French influence in the region.

 By 1620, the fishermen of England's West Country controlled most of Newfoundland's east coast.
 In 1627, William Payne, called St. John's "the principal prime and chief lot in all the whole country".

 Sometime after 1630, the town of St. John's was established as a permanent community.
-Before this, English fishermen were expressly forbidden by the English government, at the urging of the West Country fishing industry, from establishing permanent settlements along the English-controlled coast.
+Before this, English fishermen were expressly forbidden by the English government, at the urging of the West Country fishing industry, to establish permanent settlements along the English-controlled coast.